HOUR 102 OF 336Natural Painkillers Coming Back

 Is it normal to feel this way 102 hours after quitting smoking?

 Yes.
 At hour 102 (day 5), your body is completely free of nicotine and undergoing neurological adaptation.
-The symptoms you're experiencing — which are medium at this stage — are a documented part of nicotine withdrawal and they will pass.
+Symptoms are medium at this stage.
+Cigarettes had co-opted your endogenous opioid system, so pain and mood both run raw while beta-endorphin levels renormalize.